La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Now, let's construct our first sentences in Lojban.

-The basic unit in Lojban is called **bridi**, meaning "sentence".
+The basic unit in Lojban is "sentence".
 Here are three simple examples:

 > **le prenu cu tavla mi**
 > _The person speaks to me._